George Dewhurst (Radical and Reformer): Travel to America

-It is known that George Dewhurst travelled from Liverpool to New York on the Dalhousie Castle, arriving in America on 6 September 1827, but so far no more is known of his time there, or the exact date of his return to Blackburn (although this cannot have been later than 1830).
-It seems that Dewhurst met with little success in the United States, and Abram reports that some of his old neighbours made fun of him for having discovered that the "American Republic was no better than, if so good as, king-lord-squire-and-parson- ridden England".
+[The situation of the ship at 10, P. M. was lat, 42° 12’ N. lon.
+63° 9’ W]Dewhurst arrived in America on 6 September 1827 but so far no more is known of his time there, or the exact date of his return to Blackburn (although this cannot have been later than 1830).
+It seems that Dewhurst met with little success in the United States, and Abram reports that some of his old neighbours made fun of him for having discovered that the "American Republic was no better than, if so good as, king-lord-squire-and-parson-ridden England".
+Dewhurst himself said on his return to England that he had found plenty of 'black coats' (persons who lived without working) in America, in truth more than in England.

-Upon his return Dewhurst, perhaps after a short respite, once again involved himself in the political fray as was reported by another Blackburn citizen Thomas Rogerson who reported his activities to the then Home Secretary Robert Peel in November 1830:
+Upon his return, perhaps after a short respite, Dewhurst once again became involved in the political fray.
+This was reported by another Blackburn citizen Thomas Rogerson who reported his activities to the then Home Secretary Robert Peel in November 1830: